andiohn/fruit-html-watch/README.md

 This is a recreation of a certain companies' smart watch but with some fun additions.

 # New!
-Go to https://andiohn.github.io/fruit-html-watch/ to configure!
+Go to [https://andiohn.github.io/fruit-html-watch/](https://andiohn.github.io/fruit-html-watch/) to use!

 1. Liquid Glass background
 2. Can use any image URL as the background by passing in a url flag, along with tile, cover and center modes